-Category: HS
+Category : HS

-- \ To give the awareness of the importance of Civil Engineering and the impact it has on the Society and at Global levels. - \ To know the importance of various Infrastructure Development Projects in Civil Engineering. - \ To understand the concepts of Environmental Sustainability.
+- To impart the awareness of the importance of Civil Engineering and the impact it has on the Society and at Global levels. - To know the importance of various Infrastructure Development Projects in Civil Engineering. - To understand the concepts of Environmental Sustainability.

-Development of Pre-industrial revolution up to Industry 4.0 - Construction 4.0.
+Development of Pre-industrial revolution up to Industry4.0 - Construction4.0.

-Modern Building Materials: Ceramic Materials - common ceramic materials & their characteristics - sintering and vitrification process - Ceramic structures - Composite materials - Types - Applications of laminar composites - Polymers matrix and their applications - Metal matrix - Ceramic matrix composites and their applications - Neoprene - Thermocole - Fibre Reinforced Plastics.
+Modern Building Materials: Ceramic Materials - common ceramic materials & their characteristics - sintering and vitrification process - Ceramic structures - Composite materials - Types -Applications of laminar composites- Polymers matrix and their applications - Metal matrix -Ceramic matrix composites and their applications- Neoprene - Thermocole - Fibre Reinforced Plastics.

-UNIT - II: INFRASTRUCTURE
+INFRASTRUCTURE UNIT - II: